 Decision-Making

 In each case, a three-member panel will be drawn from the Standing Panel.
 Each party will select one panelist, and those panelists will select the third.
 The CCWG-Accountability anticipates that the Standing Panel would draft, issue for comment, and revise procedural rules.
-The Standing Panel should focus on streamlined, simplified processes with rules that are easy to understand and follow.
+The Standing Panel should focus on streamlined, simplified processes with rules that conform with international arbitration norms and are easy to understand and follow.

 Panel decisions will be based on each IRP Panelist’s assessment of the merits of the claimant’s case.
 The panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts.
 All decisions will be documented and made public and will reflect a well-reasoned application of the standard to be applied.